 The West Palm Beach Amateur Radio Group, Inc is an ARRL affiliated club with specialties in Contesting, Digital Modes, DX, General Interest, Public Service/Emergency, HF and VHF/UHF.
 We have been recognized by the ARRL as a Special Service Club for our community service work.
 The West Palm Beach Amateur Radio Group has 2 VHF Repeaters one FM, W4PBH and one D-Star, K4WPB.
-The club also has a permanent Amateur Radio Exhibit and station, WS4FSM, at the South Florida Science Museum.
+The club also has a permanent Amateur Radio Exhibit and station, WS4FSC, at the South Florida Science Center & Aquarium.

 Since Early 1939 the West Palm Beach Amateur Radio Club has been a community supported and nationally recognized radio club, not only for it's fine radio skills and teachings, but for its dedication to the community of West Palm Beach, Palm Beach County and the entire Amateur Radio community within Palm Beach County.

 We are a general interest group.
 We have members interested in just about everything: ragchewing, contests, home brew and kit-building, antennas, digital modes, emergency communication, DXing, social time, community service, and other areas.
 We are extremely proud of our Club Radio Station located at the South Florida Science Center & Aquarium.
 Since opening in late 2010, thousands of youngsters have spoken "on the air" to HAMS worldwide (and many have gone on to become licensed Hams).